Structural vs Positional Encodings in Graphs

 PositionalStructural

-The distinction is not academic — choosing the wrong type of encoding is a common source of suboptimal performance in GNN and Graph Transformer design.
+The distinction is not academic.
+Choosing a structural encoding for a task that needs position, or vice versa, is a common and quiet source of underperformance in GNN and Graph Transformer design.

 References